 It was 8 miles (plus my loop) to the highway where I planned to go into Waynesboro for resupply.
 This final stretch exited the park and was mostly downhill.
 For the last few miles, I jumped on the road.
-The fog had become even thicker as I descended, so there wasn’t much to see anywhere.
+The fog had become even thicker as I descended, so there wasn’t much to see.
 At least the road afforded me the opportunity to take pictures with the park entrance/exit sign.
 There was no such sign welcoming hikers along the trail.
 My simultaneous pictures of both sides of the sign seemed fitting for my experience in the park.
 It had flown by, or rather I had flown through it in just 3.5 days.
-It’s not that I wanted to get it over with.
+It’s not that I wanted to get it over with fast.
 On the contrary, I enjoyed it immensely.
 With the weather being so nice, it made sense to take full advantage of the days by walking as much as I could.
 In this way, I took in all the scenery…except for the last few miles in the morning fog.

 I probably overstayed my welcome at the hostel.
-I washed the clothes I was wearing as I took a shower, then hung them to dry.
+I hand-washed the clothes I was wearing as I took a shower, then hung them to dry.
 I marched around wearing a towel as a skirt for several hours while I worked on my phone and organized my resupply.
 Most of what I needed came from the hiker box.
 The rest required a quick visit to the Dollar General.
 Hours later than what I’d hoped for, I left the hostel.
 I stopped at a pizza place, Benny Stivale’s, for a to-go snack.
 I ordered one $6 slice and was amazed to see that it was nearly the size of my pack!
-They make only 26″ pizzas, so a slice is about the same size as one small pizza.
-While not as extraordinary as the pizza I had in NY, it was a hiker’s dream for bang for buck.
+They make only 26″ pizzas, so a slice was about the same size as one small pizza.
+While not as extraordinary as the pizza I had in NY/NJ, it was a hiker’s dream for bang for buck.
 I later talked to SOBOs that had eaten 2 slices.
 I could barely finish one.

-Back on trail shortly before 5 pm, I decided to still make some miles.
+Back on trail shortly before 5 pm, I decided to make some miles.
 I passed by the first shelter 5 miles in, even though that’s where all my newly made SOBO friends were hanging.
 Altogether there were 7 or 8.
 There appeared to be plenty of tent sites left plus ample room in the shelter, I just wasn’t into another night with so many people.
 I needed rest, peace, and solitude to recharge my introvert batteries.
 I walked for another 3.5 miles into the darkness before settling down at a tentsite.
 Everyone had avoided the site due to reported bear activity.
 For me, this was an advantage, ensuring a quiet night.

 BEAR is an acronym for Belief in Extraterrestrial Animals Religion (I’ll come up with something better later).
 Like Bigfoot, I’m convinced they don’t actually exist.
 They’re over-hyped to support the BEAR spray/container/sack/bell industrial complex.
 It’s a sales gimmick designed to bilk hikers of their money.
 Not surprisingly, the only thing present at the campsite all night were the katydids and probably my light wheezing….a very good night’s sleep was had, sans BEAR.